Ryskas/Rediscovering-the-Higgs-Boson/README.md

 2. Open and run the analysis notebook:
 	- Open `HyyAnalysis_with_extensions.ipynb`
 	- Run all cells to reproduce the analysis
+    - The libraries necessary for the notebook are downloaded during the first run

 ## Results